amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 AutoQASM lives alongside the Amazon Braket SDK as an experimental feature branch.
 It supplements the program building experience and integrates with Amazon Braket SDK features.
-For instance, one can build a program through AutoQASM, using Amazon Braket SDK device objects, and then run the program with the SDK.
+For instance, one can build a program through AutoQASM, and then use the SDK to run the program on a local simulator or on an Amazon Braket device.

 Quantum programs are serialized to OpenQASM before executing on Amazon Braket, and AutoQASM programs can be serialized to OpenQASM.
 Thus, we have a